 Dr. Christian Richardt

-My research interests lie broadly in the fields of computer graphics, image processing and computer vision, with a focus on stereoscopic vision and graphics, computational photography as well as non-photorealistic rendering (NPR).
-More broadly, I am also interested in image-based rendering, human visual perception and viewing comfort, and multi-view stereo.
+My research interests cover the fields of image processing, computer graphics and computer vision, with a focus on stereoscopic vision and graphics, computational photography and non-photorealistic rendering (NPR).
+In my work, I also often build on insights from human visual perception and use techniques from multi-view geometry.

 I also enjoy teaching, mentoring and supervising student projects – many of which have received project prizes at Cambridge.

 2013-03 – Our paper on Constructing High-Resolution Stereo Panoramas (‘Megastereo’) was accepted to CVPR 2013 (oral).